-A doctor moves back home after living out of a camper for a year to keep her family safe from Covid-19 - Local News 8
+A doctor moves back home after living out of a camper for a year to keep her family safe from COVID-19 - Local News 8

-After a year of living in an camper and caring for Covid-19 patients at a hospital, one doctor is finally home.
+After a year of living in a camper and caring for COVID-19 patients at a hospital, one doctor is finally home.

 “We just want to say we’re very appreciative and we feel very blessed that I am back home with my family,” Osborn told CNN’s Pamela Brown on Sunday.
 “We also would feel remiss if we did not recognize the fact that many people did not make it home to theirs.
 We just want them to know that we are thinking about them.”